Banner

 Rotating Camera

-Single camera looking in different directions at different instants: Images of moving objects are distorted, fragmented or missing, all of which makes this approach suitable only for imaging still scenes.
+Single camera looking in different directions at different instants: Images of moving objects are distorted, fragmented or missing, all of which makes this approach suitable for imaging only still scenes.
 See www.panoscan.com.

 Very-Wide-Angle Lens